MattWestb/IKEA-TRADFRI-ICC-A-1-Module/README.md

 # IKEA TRÅDFRI Billy EZSP.

-### Loading Silicon Labs EmberZNet Zigbee coordinator firmware on IKEA TRÅDFRI ICC-A-1 Module
-### and transforming it in to a "Billy EZSP".
+### Loading Silicon Labs EmberZNet Zigbee coordinator firmware on IKEA TRÅDFRI ICC-A-1 Module and transforming it in to a "Ikea Billy EZSP".

 [s-hadinger](https://github.com/s-hadinger) have the EZSP upp and running on [Sonoff Zigbee Bridge](https://github.com/arendst/Tasmota/issues/8583) with help of [mtx512](https://github.com/mtx512) one of our maker of bootoader and NCP firmware.